Pravez/ColoringWorld/README.md

 # ColoringWorld
 Game featuring a strange man using colors to live his life

+If you want to know exactly what is being done, please see the [changelog](CHANGELOG.md).
+Concerning daily work, see the [diary](DIARY.md).

 ## Version 0.2 in development :
 ### Done :
 * enemies who kill the character